On the face of it, this seems like a silly question, but to this day, nursing is still plagued by countless myths and misconceptions.

 Military Requirements and Training

-All military RNs are commissioned officers, so, unfortunately, RNs with an associate degree are disqualified.
+All military RNs are commissioned officers, and so unfortunately, RNs with an associate degree are disqualified.
 Any civilian who's earned a bachelor's degree in nursing and received an RN license in their state can apply for a direct commission.
-RNs, doctors, lawyers, and other licensed professionals in this pipeline receive a somewhat abridged version of officer candidate training in order to orient them to the military culture and their role in it as officers.
+RNs, doctors, lawyers, and other licensed professionals in this pipeline receive a somewhat abridged version of officer candidate training to orient them to the military culture and their role in it as officers.

 There are also programs that help civilians offset the cost of nursing education in exchange for serving once they graduate.
 The Navy, for example, offers a full tuition ride (unless you can find a school that charges over $180,000) to high school students going into a nursing program, or up to $34,000 to current student nurses through their Nurse Candidate Program.
 The Air Force also has a scholarship program for health professionals and each branch may offer college loan repayment incentives.

 Scholarship programs are generally only for civilians aiming for a military career as RNs, but what about those already serving in the military?
 As with other college degrees, those who serve can receive tuition assistance or use their GI Bill benefits to pay for off-duty courses in an accredited nursing program.